 Kijiji is an amazing online market for that.
 You can sell anything for free if you have enough time.
-I’ve sold cell phones, appliances, clothes, furniture, even cars on Kijiji.
+I’ve sold cell phones, appliances, clothes, furniture, and even cars using Kijiji.

 Get rid of clutter, and make money on your things that are just laying around.
-Here is how to sell on Kijiji for free.
+Here is how to sell on Kijiji for free in 2023.

 What is Kijiji?

 Kijiji is an online marketplace where you can exchange goods and services.
 You can even find work and job listings on the platform.

 Let’s focus here on how to sell on Kijiji.

 Register for Kijiji

 If you haven’t already, you must register for Kijiji here.
 Follow the steps, they are straightforward and you’ll be ready to go in no time.

 To get the most money for your item, it is an absolute must for you to take great pictures.
 If you have no pictures at all, buyers are much more likely to scroll right past your item.

 Here are the steps I take to take great pictures: